AAPI Heritage Month

 Bus lines: 1T, 18, 29, 33, 40, 62, 88, or 96 __________________________________________________________

 Visit the Oakland Museum (OMCA) to learn about Asian American history, and view Asian and Asian American art.
 OMCA has an ongoing exhibit of California history, including pictures and artifacts documenting Chinese railroad workers and their lives in the late 1800s, and the Japanese-American internment during World War II.
-Currently, OMCA is exhibiting the paintings of the late Oakland artist Hung Liu, whose work explored the themes of the immigrant experience and American culture.
+Currently on view is Ancestral Visions, a series of paintings by Bay Area artist Chelsea Ryoko Wong, inspired by 20th-century Chinese American women’s dresses from OMCA’s collection.

 CAAMFest

-San Francisco venues can be reached by Transbay bus or transferring from bus to BART or Muni.
+Bus lines: San Francisco venues can be reached by Transbay bus Lines F, NL, or O or transferring from bus to BART or Muni.

-CAAMFest, formerly known as the San Francisco International Asian American Film Festival, is presented by the Center for Asian American Media.
-This festival showcases a diverse array of new Asian American and Asian films, along with food and music programs, across Oakland and San Francisco during May.
+CAAMFest is a film festival by the Center for Asian American Media.
+The festival have a diverse collection of new Asian American and Asian film and documentaries in San Francisco during May.
 It often serves as a platform for emerging Asian American independent filmmakers and highlights upcoming Asian cinema.